Sharing Space: Conflict With Your Partner And How To Solve It

 Second, when you bring up the topic, try to avoid using accusatory language.
 You might attempt to avoid the word “you.”
 Let’s say that you couldn’t sleep last night because your partner came in at 2 A.M. and started watching TV at a high volume.
 Instead of saying, “You never consider my feelings,” or “You always blast the TV when I’m trying to sleep,” you might try, “I wanted to talk to you about the volume of the TV last night.
 I’m having some trouble sleeping, and I can’t work my best if I don’t sleep through the night.
 Can we talk about what we could do differently?”

-Take a break from the discussion if necessary.
+It’s okay to step away from the discussion when necessary.
 If things start to become highly emotional, it may be beneficial to take a step back.
 If conflict devolves into accusations and defensiveness, you may not make progress toward a solution.
 Taking time to regroup is okay and may help both parties find clarity.

 Finally, try to avoid piling on.
 When you start to discuss one topic, you may be reminded of past conflicts or complaints, and it can be tempting to bring them up as well.
 This is generally not a helpful communication strategy and may lead your partner to stop listening and perceive that they are being attacked.